 The audio quality of the speaker is based on our listening panel's appraisal of two pieces of music (rock/pop and electronic).
 With the speaker positioned about two metres away from the listener, the panel assesses overall quality.
 Our testers also listens to the same DAB+ music stations with similar music in an attempt to distinguish between the models.
 We use DAB+ stations with the highest available bitrate for optimal audio quality.

 Ease of use

-Our tester uses all the main functions of the radios to assess their ease of use.
-In particular, he looks for ease of the initial set-up, clear labelling, placement and functionality of the buttons, controls and knobs as well as the size and clarity of the display.
-He also analyses whether the remote (if available) has a button layout that's intuitive and logical, with a distinctive size, colour and shape to help make selections in low light.
+Our testers use all the main functions of the radios to assess their ease of use.
+They look for ease of the initial set-up, clear labelling, placement and functionality of the buttons, controls and knobs as well as the size and clarity of the display.
+They also look at whether the remote (if available) has a button layout that's intuitive and logical, with a distinctive size, colour and shape to help make selections in low light.

 A measurement is made with the unit in standby mode.
 Any model that records a measurement greater than 2W scores 0%, and greater than 1W scores 40%.

 We give every radio a CHOICE test score so you can see at a glance which are the best and worst performers, plus how the models compare to each other in features and specifications.
 The overall score is based on the following criteria:

 - Reception (30%)

 - Standby energy (10%)